openobserve/swisspipe/README.md

 You can also use it as a Segment.com alternative—it has compatible endpoints that work with Segment SDKs.

+# How we use SwissPipe

+We use SwissPipe in production for our marketing automation and analytics pipeline.
+We send a lot of data to OpenObserve where we can do analytics on the data.
+We have replaced Segment and Amplitude with SwissPipe + OpenObserve.

 ## Features

 - **DAG-based Workflows**: Define complex data processing flows using directed acyclic graphs